whydnct/Makefile_tutor/README.md

     clang -c $< -o $@           clang -c $< -o $@
 ```

-- Doing this manually for multiple sources and headers is both tedious and error
+- Doing this manually for multiple sources and headers is both tedious and error prone.
-  prone.
-By adding `-MMD` to `CPPFLAGS` our compiler will **automatically
-  generate a list of dependencies** for each object file encountered during the
+	- `-MMD` in `CPPFLAGS` → the compiler will **automatically generate a list of dependencies** for each object file encountered during the compilation.
-  compilation.
-The `-MP` option prevents errors that are triggered if a header
-  file has been deleted or renamed.
+	- The `-MP` option prevents errors that are triggered if a header file has been deleted or renamed.

-  Dependency files must be included into our Makefile right after the objects
-  creation so to obtain their names we copy `OBJS` into `DEPS` and use
-  *substitution reference* to turn `.o` part of their name into `.d`.
+  Dependency files must be included into our Makefile right after the objects creation → to obtain their names we copy `OBJS` into `DEPS` and use *substitution reference* to turn `.o` part of their name into `.d`.

 <sub><sub><hr></sub></sub>